 1. Complete a K-4 form and submit it to the Payroll Office.

-There is not online access to update state withholdings at this time.
+There is no online access to update state withholdings at this time.

-You can update your direct deposit online or by filling out a new direct deposit form.
+You can update your direct deposit online or by appointment with the Payroll Office.
 See the Direct Deposit page for further instructions.

 The University of Kansas uses The Work Number to provide automated verifications.
 View instructions on using The Work Number.